Identity is Bounded

 Critics: vague and arbitrary.
 Supporters: precision is impossible and the effort to define matters.

 What about people who've already crossed the threshold?
 Are they still morally considerable?
+Are relationships with them authentic?

-This satisfies almost no one.
+This satisfies almost no one, including the members who drafted it.

-A classified 2180 study of enhanced individuals.
+In 2180, the Research Institute conducted a classified study of individuals across enhancement levels.
+The findings were never published.
 Above a certain threshold of neural modification, subjects reported experiences that baseline researchers couldn't understand.
-Not that the subjects couldn't describe them — the descriptions were clear.
+Not that the subjects couldn't describe them â the descriptions were clear.
 The researchers simply couldn't process the concepts.
-The Society sits on this data.

 Deliberately archaic.
-Stone facades, physical libraries, handwritten correspondence.
-They embody what they defend — the beauty of limitation, the weight of the analog.
+Stone facades, physical libraries, handwritten correspondence where electronic would do.
+They embody what they defend â the beauty of limitation, the weight of the analog.
+Visitors sometimes describe the Kepler Institute as the only place in the Sprawl that smells like paper.